Hussain Bisad

 Doctors believe that Bisad has a condition called pituitary giantism, that makes growth continue after most people stop developing.
-Expert in abnormal growth Professor Mike Besser, from Bart’s Hospital, Central London, said he probably has a tumour in the pituitary gland behind his eyes.
+Expert in abnormal growth Professor Mike Besser, from Bart's Hospital, Central London, said he probably has a tumour in the pituitary gland behind his eyes.

 Hussain Bisad is originally from Somaliland, and he hails from the Issa Musa sub-division of the Habr Awal Isaaq clan.
 He fled Somaliland after being shot by Somali government forces during the Isaaq genocide, and has been granted asylum in Britain, where he now lives.

 Personal life

-Hussain was born in 1975 in Burao, the capital of the Togdheer region in central Somaliland.
-In 2015 he married Yasmin Hasan Muhumed in a wedding ceremony in Hargeisa, attended by Somaliland officials like Mohamed Kahin Ahmed, as well as the shortest living man in Somaliland.
+Hussain was born in 1975 in Burao, the capital of the Togdheer region in northern Somalia.
+In 2015 he married Yasmin Hasan Muhumed at a wedding ceremony in Hargeisa, attended by Somaliland officials like Mohamed Kahin Ahmed, as well as the shortest living man in Somaliland.

-Due to health complications he now lives in a care home in Brent.
+Due to severe health complications leading to needing dialysis multiple times a day, he moved into a care home in Brent.
+He has since received a kidney transplant and is recovering well.